 A large cenote was a good introduction for a first cavern dive.
 I felt very comfortable watching the incredible rock formation.
 I also loved the opportunity to see two openings with light coming through (isn’t it better than only one?!).

 Why we chose to dive Tajma Ha cenote

 Planning a trip to Tulum?
 Click here to read my tips on the best accommodations in Tulum and Playa Del Carmen.

 When you read the description of Tajma Ha, it’s hard to resist.
 It seems to offer everything you can expect from a cenote dive: halocline, incredible beams of light and a surface break to see bats in the heart of the jungle.
 We were seduced, and we loved it!

 Have you dived a cenote?
 How did you make your choice?
 Share your experience in the comments below!

-The cenotes we dived are along the Riviera Maya, on the northeast coast of Mexico, south of Cancun, between Playa del Carmen and Tulum.
+The cenotes we dived are all along the Riviera Maya, on the northeast coast of Mexico, south of Cancun, between Playa del Carmen and Tulum.
 It’s in the Yucatan Peninsula, a fantastic region with a lot of things to explore.
 See our 14-day itinerary here.

-Save this article for later, add it to your Pinterest board:
+Did you like this article about cenote diving in Tulum?
+Add it to your Pinterest board: